SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - Eventual consistency (not transactional)

-When to use: E-commerce with real-time inventory, IoT, high-frequency systems.
+When to use it: E-commerce with real-time inventory, IoT, high-frequency systems.

 Architecture Comparison Table